 At the beginning and throughout our relationship with you, we don't want you to be surprised by our billing.
 We charge hourly for almost everything and send out billing statements every month.
 We encourage our clients to discuss any concerns about billing anytime they might come up.

-Hourly Fees: The rate is $400.00 per hour.
+Hourly Fees: We charge $400.00 per hour.
 Our written fee agreement spells out in detail how the hourly rate works and what you will be charged for.
 Please read the agreement carefully before you sign it.
 We want to discuss any concerns and questions you have.
 The point of the fee agreement is for both of us to have a clear understanding of the financial terms of the representation.

 Note: As you may have seen elsewhere in this web site, we do charge for our initial consultation.
 We charge our regular hourly rate for whatever time we spend with you or working on your case.
 We can fairly quickly tell you about the different processes that are available for you to use in resolving your issues, but we normally also review documents, help identify what is important to you and usually talk about what strategy or strategies you might want to follow.
 You should leave with a much better understanding of what you are facing.